Fermentation Food Safety, What Irish Kitchens Must Know

 Why Fermentation Food Safety Matters in Commercial Kitchens

-In Ireland, kombucha alcohol content is regulated, and poor fermentation food safety controls can cause kombucha to exceed legal alcohol limits.
+In Ireland, kombucha alcohol content is regulated by law.
+Poor fermentation food safety controls can push kombucha above legal alcohol limits without you realising.
+That’s a real risk for any restaurant.

-Without proper controls, kombucha alcohol content in Ireland can unintentionally rise above 0.5%, creating legal and food safety risks for restaurants.
+• Kombucha alcohol content in Ireland can rise above 0.5% if it isn’t controlled, creating legal and food safety risks for restaurants.

-Botulism garlic oil risk occurs when garlic is stored in oil without acidification, creating ideal conditions for Clostridium botulinum to grow.
+• The botulism garlic oil risk happens when garlic is stored in oil without acidification.
+That creates the perfect conditions for Clostridium botulinum to grow.

-pH monitoring fermented foods is a critical HACCP control to prevent the growth of harmful bacteria during fermentation.
+• pH monitoring fermented foods is a critical HACCP control.
+It stops harmful bacteria from taking hold during fermentation.

-FSAI Guidance Note 37 outlines the legal food safety controls required for fermented foods in Irish food businesses.
+• FSAI Guidance Note 37 sets out the legal food safety controls Irish food businesses must follow when producing fermented foods.

 Chefs love fermentation.
 It’s creative.
 It’s trendy.
 It’s Instagram gold.

-Fermentation is the biggest culinary trend in Ireland right now and it’s a biological minefield.
+Fermentation is the biggest culinary trend in Ireland right now.
+It’s also a biological minefield.

-Fermentation isn’t just trendy it’s mainstream in Ireland in 2025.
+Fermentation isn’t just trendy any more.
+In 2025, it’s mainstream across Ireland.

-• Fairmental (Dublin’s dedicated fermentation cafe) teaches sell-out workshops on kombucha and kimchi, serving fermented vegetables and house-made hot sauces to packed houses Irish Independent.
+• Fairmental, Dublin’s dedicated fermentation café, runs sell-out workshops on kombucha and kimchi.
+They serve fermented vegetables and house-made hot sauces to packed houses Irish Independent.

-• Darina Allen’s 2025 food trends highlighted fermented foods as “gathering momentum” Ireland-Guide.
+• Darina Allen’s 2025 food trends column highlighted fermented foods as “gathering momentum” Ireland-Guide.

 • RTÉ noted that sauerkraut and kefir have “crept from health-food corners into pantries from Ballina to Ballybofey” RTÉ.

-Even pizza chains are adding fermented hot sauce to menus.
-It’s no longer niche it’s expected.
+Even pizza chains are adding fermented hot sauce to their menus.
+It’s no longer niche.
+It’s expected.

-• Flavour depth: Umami, funk, complexity you can’t get from fresh ingredients
+• Flavour depth: Umami, funk and complexity you can’t get from fresh ingredients

-• Gut health halo: Customers pay premium prices
+• Gut health halo: Customers happily pay premium prices

 • Zero-waste creativity: Turn scraps into sauerkraut, overripe fruit into kombucha